rajs96/transcription-classification/README.md

 - model_evaluation.p
 ```

-If these are set properly, you should be able to run `solution.ipynb` in Colab.
+If these are set properly, you should be able to run `solution.ipynb` in Colab with the current args set.

+If you want to run the training yourself, or modify filepaths, you will need to download the notebook
+and modify some of the variables (CKPT_PATH, TRAIN, etc.).
+You will also need a high-RAM GPU.